Life is hard because evil is real. It hurts to live in this world.

 Beyond what happens to us, there is also a secondary kind of suffering we experience when those we love are either hurt by others or when they hurt themselves.

 In all of this painful mess, the question will sooner or later be asked about how God relates to our pain.

 When bad things happen to us that we cannot directly control and that prayer will not immediately change, we might find ourselves wrestling through a few dark nights of the soul concerning how God relates to the hardships of life.

 But in such times, when we’ve been hurt badly by uncontrollable turns in life, we must guard our hearts from misguided conclusions about God.
 He is our source of comfort (II Corinthians 1:3-4) and we only add to the pain when we distance ourselves from God.

 But the temptation to become disillusioned and bitter is real and Scripture warns against it.
 The possibility of developing “a sinful, unbelieving heart that turns away from the living God” is presented as a serious concern for the community of believers (see: Hebrews 3:12-13).
 According to this text, we are called to watch out for one another and to encourage one another — daily, if necessary.

 Reflect on the example of Joseph

 A man named Joseph suffered a series of “misfortunes” beyond his control (Genesis 37-50).
-There was little he could have done to stop the abrupt and sad change he experienced.
+There was little he could do to stop the abrupt and sad changes he experienced.
 As is often the case, it all began for Joseph with a dysfunctional family.